Stability of emergent time periodicity in a few-body interacting system: Results

-where $\sigma_\alpha$ are the usual Pauli matrices, $B$ is an on-site magnetic field and $J$ is the coupling~\cite{LMG1, *LMG2, *LMG3, LMG4}.
+where $\hat\sigma_\alpha$ are the usual Pauli matrices, $B$ is an on-site magnetic field and $J$ is the coupling~\cite{LMG1, *LMG2, *LMG3, LMG4}.
+This and closely related models have been extensively studied, particularly in the thermodynamic limit where they display a range of interesting critical phenomena~\cite{LMGQPTs, ESQPTReview}.
 The high degree of symmetry endows the model with an interesting energy spectrum which we show examples of in Fig.~\ref{fig1_spectra} for various sized systems.
-The cascade of energy level crossings for increasing field strength is characteristic of such isotropic interacting models and we remark that the system hosts a quantum phase transition in the thermodynamic limit.
+The cascade of energy level crossings for increasing field strength is characteristic of such isotropic interacting models.
 In what follows, we consider a similar setting to Ref.~\cite{GiacomoPRA} where qubit $q_1$ is coupled to the collisional bath and we examine the ability for Eq.~\eqref{LMG_Ham} to admit stable time periodicity when observing any single qubit of the system.